Vakhtang II

-Early life
+Biography

 Vakhtang was the son of King David VI Narin, ruler of Western Georgia, and his first wife Tamar Amanelisdze.
 He was designated as co-ruler and heir to his father’s throne.
 According to the Chronicles, Vakhtang was educated by a scholar, the son of a man named Parsman.

 Vakhtang is first mentioned in historical sources in 1287–1288, when he confirmed a charter of loyalty granted by David Narin to the elder of Zardakhan, Vakhtang Tulaishvili.
 In this document, Vakhtang is referred to as “king,” indicating his status as co-regent.
 The charter is dated to the 10th indiction of his reign, suggesting that he had been appointed co-ruler alongside his father in 1279.

 Following the death of Demetrius II, he was appointed to the throne of eastern Georgia by Arghun, acting on the advice of Khutlubuga, son of Sadun Mankaberdi, with the aim of bringing both Georgian kingdoms under Mongol authority.
 The Khan instructed: “Bring the son of the Abkhazian king David, named Vakhtang, and grant him the kingship, so that both kingdoms shall obey your command.”
 Khutlubuga then traveled to Imereti and offered David VI the proposal for Vakhtang’s accession in eastern Georgia.
 David escorted his son with an army to Tashiskari, where Vakhtang was received by Georgian and Mongol nobles, who swore allegiance to him.
 David subsequently returned to Kutaisi, while Vakhtang was taken to Arghun to be officially presented and confirmed as king.

 Arghun conferred upon Vakhtang “the kingship over all of Georgia” and gave him his sister, Oljath, in marriage.
 Upon returning to Tbilisi, Vakhtang was formally crowned and enthroned: “He was placed on the royal seat of the kingdom, and the rites of coronation were completed.
 He ruled over all of Georgia from Nicopsia to Darband.”
 However, his authority did not extend to all regions, as he did not have control over the immediate vassal of the Khan, Beka I Jaqeli, the ruler of Samtskhe.

 The Chronicles describe Vakhtang as “honorable, God-fearing, gentle and just, courageous and wise, and filled with the understanding of all three realms.”